tc39/proposal-private-fields/FAQ.md

 ## Why does this proposal allow accessing private fields of other instances of the same class?
 Don't other languages normally forbid that?

 It's very useful: see e.g. the `equals` method in the `Point` example in the readme.
-And in fact [other languages](https://github.com/tc39/proposal-private-fields/issues/90#issuecomment-307201358) allow it for the same reason; e.g. the following is perfectly legal Java:
+And in fact, [other languages](https://github.com/tc39/proposal-private-fields/issues/90#issuecomment-307201358) allow it for the same reason; e.g. the following is perfectly legal Java:

 ```java
 class Point {